mhsql/mhsql.github.io/_posts/2023-03-11-SQLBits-2023-Welcome-to-Manchester.md

 # Arrival Summary

 Touchdown may bring some relief to fearful fliers, though it's not the end of the travel stress.
-<br>While internal travel may remove imigration checks, you still need to collect baggage, leave the airport and get to your hotel.
+<br>While internal travel may remove immigration checks, you still need to collect baggage, leave the airport and get to your hotel.

 With long haul flight, overnight (red-eye) travel or in my case both, there is additional confusion due to lower mental capacity. being tired or even jet-lagged.